-Everyone loves a classic vanillas cupcake with chocolate frosting, right?!
-I don’t think I’ve ever met a person who prefers a chocolate cake with a vanilla frosting, but if that is you please comment down below and let me know what does it for you!
+Everyone loves a classic vanilla cupcake with chocolate frosting, right?!
+I don’t think I’ve ever met a person who prefers chocolate cupcakes with a vanilla frosting.
 Either way you take your cupcakes, this classic keto cupcake recipe is the perfect dessert recipe to have in your arsenal for upcoming birthday parties or bake sales!

 - Red Velvet Cupcakes (cream cheese frosting – yum!)

 - Easy Chocolate Mug Cake (If you wanted gluten free chocolate cupcakes this is the recipe for you)

 - Keto Peanut Butter And Jelly Mug Cake– (If you know, you know 😄)